Lens Therapy Explained

 FOODS TO DECREASE: For 10 days totally avoid the following foods to scientifically evaluate the impact of potential dietary distress on your personal vision problems: Refined sugars, processed carbohydrates, artificial sweeteners, all forms of coffee, all colas, white flour products, salt, and all alcohol.

-You may have occasional tea ( herb tea at any time) and use Pero or Roma as a coffee substitute.
-For a sweetener you may use 2 tablespoons of unprocessed honey daily (read the labels to be sure refined sugar was not added ).
+You may have occasional tea (herb tea at any time) and use Pero or Roma as a coffee substitute.
+For a sweetener you may use 2 tablespoons of unprocessed honey daily (read the labels to be sure refined sugar was not added).
 After the 10 days an occasional white wine is okay.

 Read the labels of all foods.
 Often sugars have been added.
-If sugar is greater than the 5th most common ingredient, totally avoid the food.
+If sugar is greater than the 5th most common ingredient, avoid the food.
 Note, it is processed refined sugars that are our concern, not complex carbohydrates such as those found in fruits.

 Read the labels of all foods.
 Often sugars have been added.
-If sugar is greater than the 5th most common ingredient, totally avoid the food.
+If sugar is greater than the 5th most common ingredient, avoid the food.
 Note, it is processed refined sugars that are our concern, not complex carbohydrates such as those found in fruits.

 After the experimental period you are strongly advised to maintain at least 80 to 90 percent reduction of the foods we recommended to decrease as an important matter of preventive vision health.
 Remember, you are what you eat !!!
 Junk in, junk out.